ETH-NEXUS/civicutils/README.md

 ### Dependencies
 - [CIViCpy](https://github.com/griffithlab/civicpy):
-To install, first activate the conda environment and then use pip install:
+To install, first activate the relevant Python environment and then use pip install:

 ```
 >> pip install civicpy